and running in just

-Two simple surgical procedures, spaying and neutering, are performed on cats to prevent reproduction.
+Two simple surgical procedures, spaying and neutering, are performed on dogs to prevent reproduction.
 Spaying is the surgical removal of the reproductive organs of the female, and neutering is the surgical removal of the reproductive glands of the male.

 The majority of veterinary practices offer spaying and neutering services.
-And because animal-health professionals feel so strongly about the importance of preventing unwanted litters, the cost is a relative bargain by surgical standards: generally around $100 for males, under $200 for females.
+And because animal health professionals feel so strongly about the importance of preventing unwanted litters, the cost is a relative bargain by surgical standards: generally around $100 for males, under $200 for females.
 Many humane societies offer the procedures at an even lower cost.

 Six months is the average age for spaying and neutering in dogs, but some vets do the procedure on puppies as young as 8 weeks old.
 Older dogs can be spayed or neutered, too, if they are in good general health.
 (It's a myth that neutering adult males makes them aggressive.)